gokayfem/ComfyUI_VLM_nodes/README.md

 Works best with **LLava 1.5** and **1.6**.

 **Play with the ```temperature``` for creative or consistent results.
 Higher the temperature more creative are the results.**
+If you want to dive deep into [LLM Settings](https://www.promptingguide.ai/introduction/settings)

 Outputs are JSON looking texts, you can see them as a text using JsonToText Node.
 You can see any string output with ViewText Node